10 Best Banks in California for June 2023

 • No cash deposits

-Some people may prefer to enroll in a credit union than a bank, thanks to better customer service and higher annual percentage yield.
+Some people may prefer to enroll in a credit union than a bank, for their top-notch customer service and higher annual percentage yield.

-Golden1, according to our research, came out on top of the other credit unions for several reasons.
+Golden 1 is one of the many credit unions you can join in California.
+Based on our research, it came out on top of the other credit unions for several reasons.

-Golden1 lets you join with an easy minimum requirement: you have to live or at least work in California and make a minimum deposit of $1.
-That’s it.
-You may also be able to join if one of your relatives is a member, or if your employee group partners with Golden1.
+You can join with an easy minimum requirement: you have to live or at least work in California and make a minimum deposit of $1.
+You may also be able to join if one of your relatives is a member, or if your employee group partners with Golden 1.

 Pros: